 3. Set Clear Payment Terms

-To establish mutual expectations, clarify these words up front, ideally before delivering products or services.
-To emphasize the significance of these phrases, make sure they are apparent on contracts, invoices, and any other pertinent papers.
+To establish mutual expectations, it is essential to clarify these words up front, ideally before delivering products or services.
+Furthermore, to emphasize the significance of these phrases, make sure they are clearly visible on contracts, invoices, and any other pertinent documents.

 4. Personalize Communication